govuk-one-login/di-account-management-frontend/integration-tests/README.md

 npm run test:update-snapshots
 ```

 Before running the tests these commands will start the app and also start the test server in which the browsers will run.
 These servers are also stopped once the tests have run.
 Starting the servers can take some time.
-If you're writing or updating tests and will need to frequently run them whilst doing so then prefer starting the app and test server manually:
+If you’re writing or updating tests and will need to frequently run them whilst doing so then prefer starting the app and test server manually:

 To run the app: